 No Hit Zones represent an explicit and public call to all people in those environments to refrain from the use of violence.
 The purpose of the Dane County District Attorney’s Office No Hit Zone is to create and reinforce an environment of safety and comfort for all people who come into the District Attorney’s Office and its public spaces.
 The District Attorney’s Office invites other agencies, businesses, schools, and families to decide that they, too, want to live, work, and learn in No Hit Zones.

 With this commitment in mind, the Dane County District Attorney’s Office joins children’s hospitals across the country, such as the University of Wisconsin American Family Children's Hospital, University of Louisville-Kosair Children’s Hospital, University of Michigan - C.S.
 Mott Children’s Hospital, Children’s Mercy Hospitals in Kansas, and Gundersen Health System in La Crosse, WI, in establishing a safe and violence-free zone, especially for children, with the introduction of the No Hit Zone.

 Listen to District Attorney Ismael Ozanne's Public Service Announcement regarding Corporal Punishment.

 Anuncio del Fiscal Ismael Ozanne sobre el uso de castigos corporales

 Since starting the No Hit Zone in 2014, the District Attorney's Office has been part of discussions throughout the community about the general impact of corporal punishment and providing more information to community partners about No Hit Zones.
-Recently, the City of Stoughton has become the first city to be a No Hit Zone, and UW Health’s American Family Children’s Hospital has launched its very own initiative, Hitting Hurts, which includes turning all UW Health facilities into No Hit Zones.
+The City of Stoughton has become the first city to be a No Hit Zone, and UW Health’s American Family Children’s Hospital has launched its very own initiative, Hitting Hurts, which includes turning all UW Health facilities into No Hit Zones.